 Fantasy Visions

-[Insert Figure 1 near here.]

-In an enthusiastic and long article titled with the provincial government’s “Go Bangka Go Nuclear” promotional slogan, the Jakarta business magazine Trust published an image labelled “Slovakian Nuclear Power Plant, the inspiration for a Bangka Nuclear Power Plant” (Figure 1) (Majalah Trust 2011, 52).
-The softly colored artist’s rendering of the Bohunice NPP located benignly in a bucolic rural landscape in western Slovakia, about 50 kilometers northwest of the capital Bratislava, was originally the product of Slovakian nuclear authorities, then borrowed by their Indonesian counterpart for local nuclear campaigning.
+In an enthusiastic and long article titled with the provincial government’s “Go Bangka Go Nuclear” promotional slogan, the Jakarta business magazine Trust published an image labeled “Slovakian Nuclear Power Plant, the inspiration for a Bangka Nuclear Power Plant” (see Figures 1 and 2) (Majalah Trust 2011, 52).
+The softly colored artist’s rendering of the Bohunice NPP located benignly in a bucolic rural landscape in western Slovakia, about fifty kilometers northwest of the capital Bratislava, was originally the product of Slovakian nuclear authorities, then borrowed by their Indonesian counterpart for local nuclear campaigning.
 In fact, the reality of the Bohunice NPP turns out to be very different, and distinctly less appealing.

 In December 2010, an Indonesian delegation visited the Slovak Republic.
 The delegation was headed by the governor of Babel, accompanied by officials from the region and from West and South Bangka districts, BATAN, and the National Energy Council.
 In addition to Bratislava, the delegation visited the Bohunice NPP, the site of five nuclear reactors, three of which are shut down or in the process of being completely decommissioned for safety reasons (Antara 2010).

 Reports published in Bangka and Jakarta quoted the Indonesian ambassador to Slovakia as saying that “the Slovakian government intends to build three nuclear power plant projects with 3 x 100 [sic] megawatt capacity in Indonesia, one of which will be in Bangka Belitung,” with a credit line of $100 million, and that “Slovakia will be the official consulting country Indonesia will use for its experience” (Rakyat Pos 2011).
 His Slovakian counterpart confirmed his belief that in his country nuclear power is “safe and good technology” (Hasugian and Amaruddin 2011; Reuters 2011).
 Agreements were to be formally signed during a visit to Indonesia by the Slovak president planned for June 2011, but when the visit took place in October, no such agreements were signed (m.Webnoviny.sk 2011).

 At the provincial level, however, hopes for a Bangka-Slovakia nuclear alliance remained alive.
 In late June 2011, the governor made a major speech to a national energy seminar where he outlined his energy vision for the province.
 By this time Slovakia’s putative role was both rather more grand and more vague.
 The governor said that “some countries such as Slovakia, Japan, and South Korea have expressed interest in helping to support the preparation of facilities and infrastructure equipment to build a nuclear power plant in Bangka Belitung” (NPP INDO BABEL 2011).
-This equation of Slovakia with Japan or Korea on nuclear industrial capacity is quite literally fantastic, but is representative of much discussion in Indonesian official circles of the potential contribution Slovakia was to make to Indonesia’s electricity industry.
+This equation of Slovakia with Japan or South Korea on nuclear industrial capacity is quite literally fantastic, but is representative of much discussion in Indonesian official circles of the potential contribution Slovakia was to make to Indonesia’s electricity industry.
 Moreover, Ambassador Rozkopal’s assurance that his country could provide a “safe and good technology” as a “partner for Indonesia in developing its [nuclear] potential” bore no relationship to the actual state of affairs in Slovakia at any time.

 “A Safe and Good Technology”: The Slovakian Nuclear Experience

 As of 2015, Slovakia has four operating nuclear power reactors at the Bohunice NPP and the Mochovce NPP 100 kilometers west of Bratislava, producing more than half the country’s electricity.
-Three other reactors at Bohunice were shut down in 1987 and 2006-2008 for safety reasons.
-Decommissioning of two of them barely commenced amidst scandals about the misuse and diversion of European Union (EU) funds, and decommissioning of the third, the grossly damaged Bohunice A-1 reactor, is not expected to be completed before 2070, by which time the reactor will be over 100 years old.
+Three other reactors at Bohunice were shut down in 1987 and 2006–2008 for safety reasons.
+(See Tables 2, 3 and 4.)
+Decommissioning of two of them barely commenced amid scandals about the misuse and diversion of EU funds, and decommissioning of the third, the grossly damaged Bohunice A-1 reactor, is not expected to be completed before 2070, by which time the reactor will be over 100 years old.